imodeljs/frontend-sample-showcase/src/frontend-samples/validation-sample/readme.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-This sample demonstrates calling [Validation APIs](https://developer.bentley.com/api-groups/project-delivery/apis/validation/operations/get-validation-run/) to retrieve validation rules and elements that violate them and present it for review in a viewer app.
+This sample demonstrates calling [Validation APIs](https://developer.bentley.com/api-groups/project-delivery/apis/validation/operations/get-validation-run/) to retrieve validation rules and the elements that violate them and present it for review in a viewer app.

 ## Purpose